 Steve Brumer was recently a guest on The QTS Experience Podcast with David McCall.
-They discussed all things IoT including the pros and cons of connecting your world, taking control of cyber-crime, and how Steve changed the world of Coca-Cola in the mid-1990s.
+They discussed all things IoT devices including the pros and cons of connecting your world, taking control of cyber-crime, and how Steve changed the world of Coca-Cola in the mid-1990s.
 Get more details from this summary of their conversation.

 IoT Technology is Still Hard